-- Shikshantar recently participated in the Economics of Happiness conference in March 2013, in Byron Bay, Australia.
+- Shikshantar participated in the Economics of Happiness conference in March 2013, in Byron Bay, Australia.
 Check out these excellent videos on localization and Swaraj from the conference.
 Shikshantar is working with localisation activists around the world on the International Alliance for Localisation.

 - The next Learning Societies Unconference is being planned for June 14-19, 2013 in Pune, India.
 It will bring together all kinds of people who are imagining and co-creating diverse learning communities, learning spaces and learning/unlearning processes beyond the frameworks of factory-schooling.
 Come meet alternative educators, organic farmers, healers, artists, artisans, eco-villagers, filmmakers, social entrepreneurs, homeschoolers/unschoolers, walkouts, spiritual seekers, and many, many more crazy and inspiring people.
 Find out more and register here!